camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-templates.md

 import TabItem from "@theme/TabItem";

 **Connector templates** are JSON configuration files, which customize how a BPMN element is shown, and how it can be configured by process developers.
-Connector templates are a specific kind of [element templates](/components/modeler/desktop-modeler/element-templates/about-templates.md).
+Connector templates are a specific kind of [element template](/components/modeler/desktop-modeler/element-templates/about-templates.md).

 Before developing one, you'll need to decide what you would like to achieve with your Connector.
 Currently, the options are:

-- Starting a BPMN process, triggered by external service - use [inbound start event Connector template](#inbound-start-event-connector-templates)
+- Starting a BPMN process, triggered by external service - Use [inbound start event Connector template](#inbound-start-event-connector-templates).
-- Continue process with an intermediate catch event emitted by external service call - use [inbound intermediate catch event Connector templates](#inbound-intermediate-catch-event-connector-templates)
+- Continue process with an intermediate catch event emitted by external service call - Use [inbound intermediate catch event Connector templates](#inbound-intermediate-catch-event-connector-templates).
-- Trigger an external service - use [outbound Connector template](#outbound-connector-templates)
+- Trigger an external service - Use [outbound Connector template](#outbound-connector-templates).

 :::note
 Do not confuse **Connector templates** with the **[Connector template](https://github.com/camunda/connector-template-outbound)**,